 - Use electric insect-repellent devices or mosquito coils

-- When possible, stay in accommodation that has screens on doors and windows or is air-conditioned.
+- Try to stay in accommodation that has insect screens on doors and windows or is air-conditioned.

 Further information and support